miyako/4d-plugin-archive/README.md

 Instead of a callback method, the plugin should run asynchronously; the command should return a reference immediately, which can be used in 4D to query status at any time.

+The total size is calculated first in the calling process.
+After that, the archive will be elegated to a new thread.

 #### Technology

 [libarchive](https://www.libarchive.org)